Killing of Antwon Rose Jr.: Shooting

-On Tuesday June 19, 2018, there was a drive-by shooting in North Braddock around 8:30 p.m.
-10 minutes later, police stopped a car matching witness descriptions of the silver Chevrolet Cruze used in the drive-by shooting.
+On June 19, 2018, a drive-by shooting occurred in North Braddock around 8:30 p.m.
+10 minutes later, Rosfeld pulled over a car matching witness descriptions of a silver Chevrolet Cruze used in the drive-by shooting.
 The police observed bullet holes on the side of the car.

-A video recording taken by a bystander shows police ordering the driver to step out from the car.
+A video recording taken by a bystander shows Rosfeld ordering the driver to step out from the car.
 While the driver was being handcuffed, Rose and the third occupant, Zaijuan Hester, ran from the car.
 Rosfeld fired three rounds, and Rose was struck by all three.
 He was pronounced dead at McKeesport Hospital.

 In the video, a woman's voice is heard saying, "Why they shooting at him?
 All they did was run, and they shooting at them."[sic]
 Police said that Rose had been unarmed when he was shot.
 Hester escaped, but was later arrested.

 Earlier drive-by shooting

 Hester was charged with the drive by shooting.
 The Pittsburgh Post-Gazette published video footage showing Rose in the front passenger seat of a Chevrolet Cruze, while Hester fired through the rear window behind him.
-Contradicting that video evidence, drive-by victim William Ross told investigators on January 17, 2019 that Rose was in fact the individual who had shot him: "The beef was between me and him, that car came by, he shot me, I ran to the store."
+Contradicting that video evidence, drive-by victim William Ross told investigators on January 17, 2019, that Rose was in fact the individual who had shot him: "The beef was between me and him, that car came by, he shot me, I ran to the store."

-Allegheny County District Attorney Stephen Zappala stated that Rose had an empty 9-millimeter handgun magazine in his pocket, and officials stated there were two guns in the car, a 9-millimeter handgun and a .40-caliber handgun.
+Allegheny County district attorney Stephen Zappala stated that Rose had an empty 9-millimeter handgun magazine in his pocket, and officials stated there were two guns in the car, a 9-millimeter handgun and a .40-caliber handgun.
 According to police, Hester had fired the .40-caliber handgun.

 Trial testimony from a scientist at the Allegheny County Medical Examiner's Office showed that Rose had gunshot residue on his hands at the time he was shot and his DNA was found on the 9mm pistol found under the passenger seat.
-Allegheny County Medical Examiner Daniel Wolfe said the residue didn't necessarily mean Rose fired a gun, though it is likely he did.
+Allegheny County medical examiner Daniel Wolfe said the residue didn't necessarily mean Rose fired a gun, though it is likely he did.
 During the trial, Rosfeld's attorney additionally claimed that Rose had stolen one of the handguns found in the car during an armed robbery of his employer just hours before he was shot.
 However, this was ruled inadmissible by Judge Alexander Bicket, as information regarding the gun theft was unknown to Rosfeld when he conducted the felony traffic stop.